Buccal Cells Are Obtained From

 Detailed Explanation

 Buccal cells contain DNA, RNA, proteins, and other biomolecules that reflect the individual's genetic and physiological state.
 Because of this, they are widely used in genomic studies, paternity testing, disease biomarker research, and even in criminal investigations.
-The non-invasive nature of collection also reduces the risk of contamination or infection, which can be a concern with more invasive sampling methods.
+So naturally, the non-invasive nature of collection also reduces the risk of contamination or infection, which can be a concern with more invasive sampling methods.
 Beyond that, buccal cells can be stored for extended periods under appropriate conditions, allowing for retrospective analysis if needed.

 Step-by-Step Collection Process